derhass/olmappy/README.md

 * `HIDE`: Hide maps from the game.
 A hidden map may still be updated, but stays hidden.
 * `UNHIDE`: Unhide hidden maps so that hey are seen in the game.
 * `WRITECONFIG`: Write the config file.
 This is useful for initally populating the config file, and may be combined with several `--set` parameters to specify config values.
+* `SHOWCONFIG`: Show the currently effective configuration (taking the config file and all `--set` parameters into account).

 #### CONFIGURATION: